Resolving Technical Issues During Assessments

 If you are using a laptop, keep it connected to a power source throughout the test to ensure a smooth experience.

 Verify your WebSocket connection is not blocked.
-You can test this at websocketstest.com or libwebsockets.org/testserver.
+You can test WebSocket connectivity at https://websocketstest.com/ or https://libwebsockets.org/testserver/ before taking an assessment.

 If the issue continues after going through the checklist, try switching to a different browser or a different device entirely to rule out a local system or network problem.